“Do I really need a website for my business?”

 Your website allows you to stay open 24/7, at all locations, without the need for you to be on hand.

 Your website allows you to stay open 24/7, without the need for you to be on hand.
-Moreover, you can service a greater area than your shop front or physical service range allows.
+Moreover, you can serve a greater area than your shop front or physical service range allows.

 If you are a retailer, you should be using e-commerce to sell your products around the clock to the broadest feasible area (keep in mind logistics such as shipping).
 The same applies if you are interested in getting more leads or quote requests.